sailfishos-oneplus5/important/BUILDING.md

 ## Building the SFOS rootfs

 This is the final step in building stuff.
 Please define `RELEASE` as latest public build from the [version history](https://en.wikipedia.org/wiki/Sailfish_OS#Version_history).
-At the time of writing it was `3.0.3.10`.
+At the time of writing this would have been `3.0.3.10`.

 After this you should have a flashable Sailfish OS zip in `sfe-cheeseburger-*/`:
 ```
 PLATFORM_SDK $